vallabh-12/Retail-Demand-Forecasting-System/README.md

-# Retail-Demand-Forecasting-System
+# Retail Demand Forecasting MLOps System

 An end-to-end retail demand forecasting project built using messy transactional retail data.
 The system uses DuckDB SQL for cleaning and feature engineering, MLflow for experiment tracking, FastAPI for model serving, Evidently for drift monitoring, Streamlit for the frontend, and Docker Compose for containerized execution.

 ## Overview